rkuang/nodejsTest/README.md

 Node.js files are denoted by the extension `.js`.
 They contain tasks that will be executed on certain events.
 Typically, an event is fired by accessing a specified port.

+Node modules can be stored in the folder `node_modules`.
+When doing so, you can simply do `require('my_module')` instead of specifying the directory as well.
+Make sure you don't name your module "`module`", that's reserved by Node.js.

 `npm init`
 * Creates `package.json`, which holds various metadata relevant to the project
     * Used to give information to `npm` that allows it to identify the project as well as handle dependencies.